harinees-pieq/EmployeeAttendanceManagementAPI/README.md

 ## EmployeeResource.kt

-It has endpoints to get all employees, get one by ID, adding new employee, deleting employee using EmployeeService class for logicand returns proper response.
+It has endpoints to get all employees, get one by ID, adding new employee, deleting employee using EmployeeService class for logic and returns proper response.

 ## EmployeeService.kt

-It has logic for managing employees and it uses dao.
+It has logic, validations for managing employees and it uses dao.

 ## EmployeeDao.kt